 Elevate a simple square cake by decorating the edges with metallic piping for a gilded effect.
 This small two-tiered cake is edged with rose gold metallic frosting, while its topper, a combination of leaves, is also frosted in metallic rose gold.
 It's such an easy way to make a saccharine confection much more elegant.

 To add a play on dimensions and make your cake look much more majestic, include an acrylic or lucite stacker as an additional tier.
 This cake, decorated with blush pink roses, features one acrylic stacker.
 It includes even more lucite elements with hand-painted acrylic accents.

 One way to tie the elements of your wedding together is to match your cake to your dress.
-If you're walking down the aisle in an intricately-embroidered dress, why not pattern your cake after it?
+If you're walking down the aisle in an intricately embroidered dress, why not pattern your cake after it?
 This elegant all-white cake, inspired by the bridal gown's floral embroidery pattern, features embossed metallic leaves and exquisite sugar flowers.

 Make your square wedding cake more interesting by playing with tier placement.
 The three tiers on this cake seem all out of alignment but actually add an angular dimension to a square cake.
 Decorated with sophisticated white sugar flowers and lined with silver ribbon piping, this cake is an elegant, geometric choice perfect for a more traditional wedding.

-For an edgier and moodier cake, consider a darker base like navy or black.
+For an edgier cake, consider a darker base like navy or black.
 This navy cake, served at a wedding where the bride wore the same hue, is a modern masterpiece featuring white paint strokes.

 One way to make your square wedding cake more unique is to forgo traditional flavors.
 This simple, single-tier cake is a meringue and berry cake topped with dripping fondant and gorgeous blueberries, blackberries, and mini meringues.